(Download this fact sheet as a PDF in English, Spanish or French)

 Why should I care?

 We can’t drive the change to create the healthiest nation unless we strengthen public health infrastructure and capacity.
-Strong and consistent funding levels are necessary for our public health system to respond to everyday health needs, confront unexpected health emergencies and prepare for the future.
+Strong and consistent funding levels are necessary for our public health system to respond to everyday health needs, sustain hard-fought health gains and prepare for unexpected health emergencies.

 What can I do to help support our public health infrastructure?